burak48/crea/README.md

 ## API Endpoints

-POST /login: Endpoint for user authentication.
+POST /login: Endpoint for user authentication. <br />
-GET /products: Returns a list of all products.
+GET /products: Returns a list of all products. <br />
-GET /product/:id: Returns the product with the given ID.
+GET /product/:id: Returns the product with the given ID. <br />
-POST /product/:id: Creates a new comment with the given data.
+POST /product/:id: Creates a new comment with the given data. <br />

 # Contributing

 If you would like to contribute to this project, please follow these steps:

-Fork the repository.
+Fork the repository. <br />
-Create a new branch for your feature or bug fix.
+Create a new branch for your feature or bug fix. <br />
-Make your changes and commit them.
+Make your changes and commit them. <br />
-Push your changes to your fork.
+Push your changes to your fork. <br />
 Submit a pull request to the main repository.

 # License